 On the other hand, in the Boulder zone there are angular boulders up to 1.5 m in diameter, of limonitic and silicified volcanic breccia which occur along a north-south trending belt, about 350 m in length.
 Silicification comprises grey opalescent quartz.
 Gold values are commonly in the 2 to 5 g/t range but are locally as high as 41 g/t Au.
 These mineralized boulders occur mostly along the creek but extend as much as 20 m up the eastern slopes of the valley.
 Given their distribution, size and angularity, it is most likely that they reflect the underlying bedrock.
 Their association with angular float of Faja Eruptiva suggests the existence of a north-south fault along the Boulder zone main creek.
 The southern end of the Boulder zone is defined by an east-west gully that is probably structurally controlled.
 Here, the boulder train continues to the east, with the most extensive area of mineralized boulders at the intersection between the north-south and east-west creeks.

-About 350 meters to the east of the North Boulder zone, there is a north-south trending belt of weak sericite(-clay) alteration that is anomalously high in both arsenic and antimony.
+About 350 m to the east of the North Boulder zone, there is a north-south trending belt of weak sericite(-clay) alteration that is anomalously high in both arsenic and antimony.
 Narrow, discontinuous northwest-trending zones of silicification with erratic gold values occur within the broader zone of weak alteration.
-This belt extends for a strike length of 2 kilometers and is bounded on both sides by the Faja Eruptiva, the contacts with which are not exposed but are probably faults.
+This belt extends for a strike length of 2 km and is bounded on both sides by the Faja Eruptiva, the contacts with which are not exposed but are probably faults.
 The South Boulder zone, at the southern end of the belt, occurs along two creeks that define the trace of these faults.
 The boulders from this zone are lithologically identical to those from the North Boulder zone and are similarly anomalous in gold.
 However here, the boulder trains are much narrower, indicating a more limited potential.